Stora Hammars stones

 The Stora Hammars I image stone.

 Detail from Stora Hammars I shows a man lying on his belly with another man using a weapon on his back, a Valknut, and two birds, one of which is held by a man to the right.

 The Stora Hammars image stones are four Viking Age image stones, dating from around the 8th century CE, (therefore belonging to the Germanic Iron Age).
-Originally located in the Stora Hammars farm, neat Lärbro parish, in Gotland, Sweden, they were transferred to the open-air museum Bungemuseet in Fårösund, in the same island, two of them in 1923 and the remaining two in 1946.
+Originally located in the Stora Hammars farm, near Lärbro parish, in Gotland, Sweden, they were transferred to the open-air museum Bungemuseet in Fårösund, in the same island, two of them in 1923 and the remaining two in 1946.

 Description

 The four Stora Hammars image stones are phallic shaped.
 Similar combinations of death with this erotic symbolism occur on other Gotland rune and image stones.
 The images on the Stora Hammars II and IV stones are very worn and not currently decipherable.